cirosantilli/git-tutorial/index.md

     git log --follow -p file

-If a merge occurs, both branches appear on `git log` and get mixed up chronologically and it is impossible to set them appart.
+If a merge occurs, both branches appear on `git log` and get mixed up chronologically and it is impossible to set them apart.

 ##first-parent